eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--color` and `--no-color`

-These options forces the enabling/disabling of colorized output.
+These options force the enabling/disabling of colorized output.

 * **Argument Type**: No argument.